 So, over a period of 10 years, Taymouth Castle has changed hands for radically reducing prices.
-One developer apparently spent £23million, only to sell the castle on at a £3million loss.
+One developer apparently spent £23million, only to sell the castle on at a loss of many £millions.
 Meanwhile, what of the extensive development referred to last year by Robin Barrasford?
 Well, we invite readers to go and take a look.
 You can walk around the pristine grounds and admire the closed but very lovely golf course.
 There are no signs, whatever, of current or even recent development.
 Perhaps it is all completed?
 Yet there are no advertisements, sales offices or indeed any signs of activity.
 A wing of the castle has indeed been upgraded, of which more in our next post (the builders have since also gone into liquidation), but this does not suggest that there exist units inside which could be bought and sold as functioning, let alone luxurious, new units.
 There is not the slightest sign at the site that there suites are for sale inside.

 What kind of businesses invest heavily in property then apparently spend a fortune on developing it, only to leave it empty for years on end?
 What kind of marketers or product have such a low profile?

 We have discovered that there appears to be a historical relationship between the ownership of the castle and the ownership of the adjacent Kenmore Hotel.
 Readers should go back to the picture on the Guardian article at the top of this piece.
 And from there, there are close links to properties across Scotland.
-This post has become a very long one, and so we will post more in two days if readers indicate that they would be interested to read more via Twitter or the comments facility below.
+This post has become a very long one, and so we will post more if readers indicate that they would be interested to read more via Twitter or the comments facility below.
 Believe us, there’s plenty more where all this came from…..